 Smooth and join curves.

-This is not always necessary, but for educational purposes, let's see how it is done.
-It happens that some polilineas could not be united because the command was interrupted, or we made a few vertices of race that do not behave with the curve.
+This is not always necessary, but for educational purposes, let's see how it's done.
+It happens that some polylines could not be joined because the command was interrupted, or we made some vertices a bit of race that do not behave with the curve.

 - The edit polyline command is activated Pedit

 - The multiple option is selected, with the letter M and then enter

 - All the polylines that we hope to treat are selected